mitre/fieldmanual/sphinx-docs/How-to-Build-Agents.md

 ```
 C:\Users\Public\s4ndc4t.exe -server #{server} -originLinkID #{origin_link_id}
 ```
-If the CALDERA server is running on `http://192.168.0.1:8888` and the ID of the Link with the spawn command is `cd63fdbb-0f3a-49ea-b4eb-306a3ff40f81`, the populated command will appear as:
+If the Caldera server is running on `http://192.168.0.1:8888` and the ID of the Link with the spawn command is `cd63fdbb-0f3a-49ea-b4eb-306a3ff40f81`, the populated command will appear as:
 ```
 C:\Users\Public\s4ndc4t.exe -server http://192.168.0.1:8888 -originLinkID cd63fdbb-0f3a-49ea-b4eb-306a3ff40f81
 ```
-The Sandcat agent stores the value of this global variable in its profile, which is then returned to the CALDERA server upon first check-in as a key\value pair `origin_link_id : cd63fdbb-0f3a-49ea-b4eb-306a3ff40f81` in the JSON dictionary.
-The CALDERA server will automatically store this pair when creating the Agent object and use it when generating the Attack Path graph in the Debrief plugin.
+The Sandcat agent stores the value of this global variable in its profile, which is then returned to the Caldera server upon first check-in as a key\value pair `origin_link_id : cd63fdbb-0f3a-49ea-b4eb-306a3ff40f81` in the JSON dictionary.
+The Caldera server will automatically store this pair when creating the Agent object and use it when generating the Attack Path graph in the Debrief plugin.

-**NOTE: The `origin_link_id` key is optional and not required for the CALDERA server to register and use new agents as expected.
+**NOTE: The `origin_link_id` key is optional and not required for the Caldera server to register and use new agents as expected.
 It is only required to take advantage of the lateral movement tracking in the Debrief plugin.**